Constance L. Rice

 Erin Coleman joins Advancement Project as Data Coordinator for Healthy City.
 Erin earned her Master of Urban and Regional Planning from the University of California, Los Angeles and her B.A. in Anthropology from the University of Iowa.
 As a graduate student, Erin focused her efforts on research projects and interactive mapping tools promoting affordable housing and equitable Transit Oriented Development.
 She conducted her client project for the Southern California Association of Nonprofit Housing on the relationship between rail development and gentrification in Los Angeles.
 In fulfillment of her internship requirements, Erin served as a research associate on a comparative analysis of two housing microfinance programs for the Center for Environmental Planning and Technologyin Ahmedabad, India.
 Erin also served as a teaching assistant for a web-based GIS course, and a research assistant on analyses of the Mortgage Interest Deduction and Backyard Housing.

-As coalition organizer Antonio is responsible for the operations of the Urban Peace Academy’s gang intervention entry level training funded by the city’s GRYD office.
-This includes the development of curriculum and building the capacity of instructors and staff in the Academy through leadership development.
+As senior coalition organizer Antonio manages Urban Peace Academy (UPA) projects such as training programs for intervention, law enforcement and other stakeholders.
+The UPA trainings serve as a platform for communities and sectors to create and implement violence reduction strategies.
 Antonio joined the Advancement Project after working for Occidental College as program manager of violence prevention services at Hathaway-Sycamores Family Resource Center.
 He received a B.S. in Kinesiology from San Francisco State University and is currently pursuing a graduate degree in Kinesiology at California State University Long Beach.
-Antonio is interested in teaching sports studies and sociology at the University level.
-Antonio also has experience serving as interim director and Pat Brown Institute's Youth Enrichment Project, a school based violence prevention program, and has coached high school basketball in the Oakland Bay Area.
+Antonio is interested in sports and its intersections with social justice as a way to bring about social empowerment and transformation.
+Antonio also has experience serving as interim director for Pat Brown Institute's Youth Enrichment Project, a school based violence prevention program, and has coached high school basketball in the Oakland Bay Area.

 Born and raised in Los Angeles California, Carmen has an AA degree in Business Administration and Fashion Designing.
 She has worked as an administrative assistant in a variety of administrative offices in the field of Operations, Production, Telecommunications, and has 17 years with Los Angeles County working in the Departments of Public Social Services, Hall of Records, and Mental Health.
 Carmen has been an active member of the American Legion Auxiliary for 26 years, she volunteers for hospitals, Martin Luther King Day Parades, visits V.A.
 Vets, and coordinates the Annual Auxiliary Fashion Show at the Legion.
 She joins our team with prior experience assisting and working with CEO’s, Presidents, Directors, Clients and Customers and has a background for caring, being compassionate and sensitive to assist and support others.